microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Microsoft.Graph.Identity.Governance.md

 ### [Remove-MgRoleManagementDirectoryRoleDefinition](Remove-MgRoleManagementDirectoryRoleDefinition.md)
 Delete a unifiedRoleDefinition object.
 You can't delete built-in roles.
-This feature requires an Azure AD Premium P1 or P2 license.
+This feature requires a Microsoft Entra ID P1 or P2 license.
 This API is available in the following national cloud deployments.

 ### [Remove-MgRoleManagementDirectoryRoleDefinitionInheritPermissionFrom](Remove-MgRoleManagementDirectoryRoleDefinitionInheritPermissionFrom.md)